Planning, preparation, your visit, aftercare, your test

 - You (usually you!) collect the sample into a pot.
 Make sure you catch the whole sample!

-- Write the time of collection on the pot.
+- Write the time of collection on the pot – this is essential.

-- Go straight to the collection centre, do not pass Go!
+- Take the sample straight to the collection centre.

 COMMON REASONS FOR NEEDING TO REPEAT THE TEST :

 - Small volume of semen.
-You normally ejaculate 2-6mls.
+Normal ejaculate volume is 2-6mls.
 A sample of < 1ml may need to be repeated.
-Abstaining, and collecting the whole sample will maximise chances of success.
+Remember to abstain, and be sure to collect the whole sample.

-- Not writing the time of the sample on the pot.
+- Make doubly sure you write the time of the ejaculation on the pot.

 QML Pathology accepts samples anytime during their office hours at the following regional locations: